dasebe/optimalwebcaching/README.md

 ## Usage

 Traces are expected in the [webcachesim](https://github.com/dasebe/webcachesim/edit/master/README.md) space-separated format with three columns (time, id, size in bytes) and a separate request on each line.
+See the download link above for an example.

 The CLI parameters of some of the tools (with examples) are as follows.